cacois/boxcar/README.md

-### Boxcar
+### Boxcar: Put Vagrant on Rails

-Generate custom Vagrant environment configurations with a few clicks.
+Create a custom Vagrant environment with just a few clicks.
+Boxcar will generate custom Vagrant environment configurations for you (even downloading and unpacking Chef recipes), automatically